-Each year, our Sustain Conference brings together sustainability and procurement leaders from multinationals, governments, NGOs and academia to share ideas and explore the megatrends shaping global supply chains.
-Underpinning this year’s event was a fundamental question: In the face of unprecedented uncertainty, how do we ensure companies move rapidly from setting commitments to taking much-needed action on environmental and human rights challenges in their supply chains?
+In the face of unprecedented uncertainty, how do we ensure companies move rapidly from setting commitments to taking action on environmental and human rights challenges in their supply chains?
 As highlighted in an interview with Didier Reynders, the EU Commissioner for Justice, and a panel discussion with cross-sectoral experts, the mandatory supply chain due diligence requirements being rolled out by governments around the world are a key part of this complex puzzle.
-In this article, we share expert insights on these regulations and why proactive companies should view them as an opportunity rather than a burden.
+Proactive companies will not only be ready to comply, they'll be prepared for the new landscape of opportunity.

 Labor & Human Rights Risks Are Proliferating